Getting Started – Raspberry Pi Pico & Pico W with MicroPython

 The REPL environment is very fast and shows results immediately.
 On the contrary, C/C++ code is compiled first, so development in MicroPython can be faster than in C/C++.

-• Press and hold the BOOTSEL button on your Pico and insert it into the USB port of your computer(while the button is still pressed).
+2. Press and hold the BOOTSEL button on Pico and connect a micro USB cable.
+The other end of the USB cable should be connected to your computer.
 After proper connection, release the BOOTSEL button.

 Upon successfully copying, your device will reboot, and the volume RPI-RP2 will disappear from your drive list.
 Congratulations!
 Your Pico is now running MicroPython.
 You can now use the REPL to interact with your Pico via USB.

-• If you followed all the steps correctly, you can now view “Hello” printed on the interface terminal, as shown in the screenshot below.
+in the shell of Thonny IDE.
+You should see “Hello” printed on the shell, as shown in the screenshot below.

 Raspberry Pi Pico has an onboard LED connected to Pin 25.
 In the case of Pico W, the LED is connected to a pin on the CYW4343 chip.
 We will now try to blink this LED by writing a simple Python program.